 The songs, cast, dialogue, direction, costumes, and set designs combine to make “My Fair Lady” one of the all-time great movie musicals in Hollywood history.

 On high-definition Blu-ray the CBS video engineers present the film in a Super Panavision 70 ratio of 2.35:1 using a double-layer BD50 and an MPEG-4/AVC codec.
-The 1994 restoration looked good on DVD, with beautiful colors, but it suffers in high def.
-The brightest colors and the black-and-white contrasts in scenes like the Embassy Ball and the Ascot Races should be spectacular and definition sharper, but it's barely so.
+The 1994 restoration looks good, with colors as beautiful as ever, even deeper and richer in high def.
+The brightest colors and the black-and-white contrasts in scenes like the Embassy Ball and the Ascot Races are, indeed, spectacular, and definition is sharper than on the old DVD’s.

-There are also some occasional minor white flecks and specks that appear in almost every scene.
-Worse, there are what appear to be exposure issues, fading, in the lower, side edges of the screen, particularly the lower-right corner, that intensify as the film goes on and by the second half look as though someone were shining a bright light on the image.
-For so important a Blu-ray release, I would have expected CBS/Paramount to have worked harder on the encode and transfer.
-It doesn't seem to have happened.
+However, this is not to suggest that the transfer is without its distracting flaws.
+There are some occasional minor white flecks and specks that appear in almost every scene.
+Worse, there are what appear to be exposure issues, fading, in the lower, side edges of the screen, particularly the lower-right corner, that intensify as the film goes on and by the second half look as though someone were shining a light on the image.
+For so important a Blu-ray release, I would have expected CBS/Paramount to have perhaps worked harder on the encode and transfer.
+It doesn’t seem to have happened.

 Remarkable: Possibly the greatest musical of all time, and the CBS audio engineers can’t get the audio right.
 While their use of lossless DTS-HD Master Audio to reproduce a 7.1 remix does a fine job with dialogue, rendering it sharp, clear, quiet, and natural, it’s the music that’s less flattering.
 Through an overexuberant use of the surrounds, the solo vocals often appear soft and hollow and the orchestral accompaniment too reverberant, sometimes cavernous.
 The engineers even seem to crank up the bass in a few scenes, like the Embassy Ball, to the threshold of pain.
 In addition, there are moments of minor low-end rumble that can be annoying.
 None is this is too distressing unless you have a really good home-theater audio system, and then it may not seem so small.

-Addendum: I've now watched the movie twice on Blu-ray, and on the second viewing I found the picture and sound issues more distracting and unacceptable than ever.
-The folks at CBS need to do a "Gladiator" on the film, in this case restoring and remastering both the video and the audio to high-definition standards.
+Addendum: I’ve now watched the movie twice on Blu-ray, and I’ve found the picture and sound issues more unacceptable than ever.
+The folks at CBS need to do a “Gladiator” on the film, in this case restoring and remastering both the video and the audio to high-definition standards.

 The Blu-ray disc contains most of the bonus items found in the two-DVD Special Edition, starting with a feature-length audio commentary by art director Gene Allen, singer Marni Nixon, and restorers Robert A. Harris and James C. Katz that affords the kind of behind-the-scenes insights that movie buffs adore.